Disadvantaged Business Enterprise and Labor Compliance Programs

 Metrolink administers a Disadvantaged Business Enterprise (DBE) Program in accordance with 49 CFR Part 26: Participation by Disadvantaged Business Enterprises in U.S. Department of Transportation (DOT) Programs, as a condition of financial assistance from the DOT.

 Metrolink received DOT/Federal Transit Administration (FTA) and Metrolink Board approval to re-instate race-conscious DBE Program elements, including contract-specific DBE goals, on Metrolink’s FTA-assisted procurements.
-Metrolink uses both race-conscious and race-neutral measures to meet its 10% overall DBE goal for the three federal fiscal years (FFY) beginning October 1, 2015 and ending September 30, 2018.
-The goal was developed using the DOT-approved goal-setting methodology, as described in 49 CFR 26.45.
+Metrolink uses both race-conscious and race-neutral measures to meet its 12% overall DBE goal for the three federal fiscal years (FFY) beginning October 1, 2018 and ending September 30, 2021.
 For procurements with an established DBE goal, prime bidders/proposers must demonstrate their commitment to meet the goal, or submit a Good Faith Effort (GFE), to be deemed responsive to DBE Program requirements.